yehia67/documentation/iota-java/0.1/how-to-guides/create-account.md

 You can use accounts to do the following:

 * Create and manage conditional deposit addresses (CDAs), which specify whether they're active and may used in withdrawals or deposits.
-* Store the state of a seed
+* Store the state of a seed in a database

 ## Withdrawls and deposits

-In accounts, the terms withdrawal and deposit are used to refer to the use of CDAs in bundles that transfer IOTA tokens.
+Accounts are made up of many addresses that are in either an active or expired state.
+The state of an address determines whether it can be used in a withdrawal or a deposit.

-The term _withdrawal_ is used to refer to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are debited.
-The term _deposit_ is used to refer to the use of CDAs in outputs transactions where IOTA tokens are credited.
+The term _withdrawal_ is used to refer to the use of CDAs in [input transactions](root://iota-basics/0.1/concepts/bundles-and-transactions.md) where IOTA tokens are withdrawn from an address.
 A withdrawal can involve multiple expired CDAs, depending on total deposit amount and the balance of the CDAs.

+The term _deposit_ is used to refer to the use of CDAs in outputs transactions where IOTA tokens are deposited into an address.

+You can't withdraw tokens from an active address, but depositors can deposit tokens into them.

+You can withdraw tokens from an expired addresses, but depositors can't deposit tokens into them.

 ## Seed state